adambialyme/rstatus/README.md

 # rstatus

+Work in progress...

+Set of files to allow one command installation of nagios3/nagiosql on RaspberryPI0-W with (or without) Ststus board0

+nagios.cfg - main nagios config

+nagiosql.sql - initial database dump

+nagios.yml - ansibple playbook for all packages/settings

+settings.php - config file for nagiosql

 status_led.sh
 Bash script for controlling status0 board for RaspberryPi0 Script displaying status of local nagios running on RaspberryPi

 rrd_nagios_plugin.sh
 Plugin for nagios for generating packet loss/latency graphs